 Vaccination is a very controversial subject, as most of us have an annual holiday; we have to abide by the conditions of the boarding kennels.
 Your dog must have had all of their vaccinations and these must be up to date.
 So off we go to have another set of vaccinations done for diseases that ‘Fido’ is already immune to!

-[Tweet “Children are usually only vaccinated once to certain viruses; dogs are vaccinated yearly! “]
+[clickToTweet tweet=”Children are usually only vaccinated once to certain viruses; dogs are vaccinated yearly!” quote=”Children are usually only vaccinated once to certain viruses; dogs are vaccinated yearly!”]

 Signs Of Autism In Dogs